HAEdwin/homeassistant-exhaustion_tool/README.md

 # Exhaustion tool for Home Assistant
-An resource exhaustion tool to find integrations that are exhausting resources.
+A resource exhaustion tool to find integrations that are exhausting resources.
 After restarting HA wait 20 seconds before updates occur.

 ## Open sockets
 **What it does:**